Skip to content Skip to footer navigation

 Need to know

-• We compared 200+ air conditioners from LG, Mitsubishi, Daikin, Fujitsu, Panasonic, Hitachi, Samsung and more
+• We compared over 330 air conditioners from LG, Mitsubishi, Daikin, Fujitsu, Panasonic, Hitachi, Samsung and more

-• Our experts assessed factors such as cooling and heating performance, airflow, noise, key features and more
+• Our experts assessed key factors such as heating and cooling performance, airflow, noise, features and more

-• Consider joining CHOICE to access full reviews and top-rated air conditioners
+• Consider joining CHOICE to access full reviews and top-rated air conditioners, including reviews of products and services in over 200 categories

-With household bills rising and a hot summer looming, reverse-cycle air conditioners are a smart move for cooling your home.
-They're also a good warming option for winter, as they can be cheaper to run than gas or electric heaters
+With household bills rising and the mercury dropping, reverse-cycle air conditioners are a smart move for heating your home this winter, as they can be cheaper to run than gas or electric heaters.

 But between the big upfront and installation costs, absurdly long model numbers and confusing sizing advice, it can be hard to tell which is the best option for your particular needs.

-To help make choosing easier, our air conditioning experts review more than 200 models each year, covering all the major brands on the market, including Daikin, Mitsubishi Electric, Fujitsu, LG and more.
+To help make choosing easier, our air conditioning experts crunch the data to compare more than 300 models each year, covering all the major brands on the market, including Daikin, Mitsubishi Electric, Fujitsu, LG and more.

-In our most recent air conditioning reviews, we encountered some excellent units and some poor performers.
-Here are the ones to avoid.
+They scrutinise all the ins and outs of each model to make your purchasing decision easier.
+And in our most recent air conditioning reviews, we encountered some excellent units and some poor performers.

-"All these models have passed minimum energy performance standards to be registered and sold in Australia, so their cooling and heating energy efficiency scores are OK, but there are much better models out there to look for," says CHOICE household appliance expert Chris Barnes.
+"All these models have passed minimum energy performance standards to be registered and sold in Australia, so their cooling and heating energy efficiency scores are OK, but there are much better models out there," says CHOICE household appliance expert Chris Barnes.

 Good brands, ordinary products